William Duncan Herridge: Career

+New Democracy Party

 His ideas rejected by the Conservative Party, Herridge, in 1939, launched the New Democracy party, which advocated monetary reform and government intervention in the economy.
 The party's positions were similar to those of the Social Credit Party of Canada.
 The two parties ran a joint slate in the 1940 election under the New Democracy banner with Herridge as the lead candidate.
-Herridge, however, came in third in his riding of Kindersley, Saskatchewan with 30% of the vote and thus failed to win a seat in the House of Commons of Canada.
+Herridge, however, came in third in the riding of Kindersley, Saskatchewan with 30% of the vote and thus failed to win a seat in the House of Commons of Canada.
 The only New Democracy Members of Parliament elected were those who had been elected to parliament for the Social Credit Party.
 After the election, the New Democracy party folded, and its MPs reverted to their previous identity as Social Credit members.